-- 3. Turn the main switch to "ON" (on). - Turn the main switch to "START" (start), and hold it for a maximum of 5 seconds.
+- 4. Turn the main switch to "ON" (on). - 5.
+Turn the main switch to "START" (start).

-Immediately after the engine starts, re-5. lease the main switch and allow it to return to "ON" (on).
+Immediately after the engine starts, re-6. lease the main switch and allow it to return to "ON" (on).
 NOTICE: Never turn the main switch to "START" (start) while the engine is running.
 Do not keep the starter motor turning for more than 5 seconds.
-If the starter motor is turned continuously for more than 5 seconds, the battery will be guickly discharged, thus making it impossible to start the engine.
+If the starter motor is turned continuously for more than 5 seconds, the battery will be quickly discharged, thus making it impossible to start the engine.
 The starter can also be damaged.
 If the engine will not start after 5 seconds of cranking, return the main switch to "ON" (on), wait 10 seconds, then crank the engine again.
 [ECM00192]

-• When the engine is cold, it needs to be

-warmed up.
-For further information, see page 52.

-• If the engine is warm and fails to start, open the throttle slightly and try to start the engine again.
-If the engine still fails to start, see page 84.
+- When the engine is cold, it needs to be warmed up.
+For further information, see page 52. - If the engine is warm and fails to start, open the throttle slightly and try to start the engine again.
+If the engine still fails to start, see page 86.